PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Script.md

 	Type=EventType.Notice
 ```

+##### Vector Sources

+The `SELECT` statement can search for information from different types of sources.
+These
+sources are defined in the `FROM` clause.
+If they point to Type Names, they refer to
+objects of the specified type that are stored in the object database.
+The sources can also
+be script that returns any type of vector.
+In such a case, the `SELECT` statement operates
+directly on these vectors, without going to the database.

+Example:

 #### UPDATE

 Simplified SQL `UPDATE` statements can be executed against the object database.
 The number of objects updated is returned.